🍸 Complete Guide to Italian Aperitivo Culture

 Hugo Spritz

-Recipe: Prosecco, elderflower, mint, soda
+Recipe: Prosecco, elderflower syrup, mint leaves, soda

 Traditional Aperitivo Food